actions/setup-go/README.md

     # Version or version range of Go to use
     go-version: '1.23'

-    # Path to go.mod or go.work file
+    # Path to go.mod, go.work, .go-version, or .tool-versions file
     go-version-file: 'go.mod'

     # Check for latest version